 Menus are displayed in advance on the board next to the dining room.

 During every session we offer a variety of vegetarian healthy snacks for children to choose from — raw vegetables, cereals and fruit, water and milk.
 This is paid for by School Fund and our Milk grant.
 We do not offer any snacks containing nuts, gelatine, or other animal products.

-Lunchtime food for Church Hill is prepared at the Walthamstow School for Girls kitchen, and you can download the menus below.
+Lunchtime food for Church Hill is prepared at the Walthamstow School for Girls kitchen, and you can see the menus below.
 Food may vary from time to time, depending on the availability of ingredients, but will always be healthy and nutrionally-balanced.
 Pudding only comes once a week in order to keep our young children's diet healthy

 Tea is prepared in our kitchens.